Computing and the Arts

 Computing and the Arts is an interdepartmental major for students who wish to integrate computing with work in architecture, art, history of art, music, or theater studies.
 Majors explore topics from these arts disciplines in the context of mathematics, computer science, and information technology.
 For students with a computing perspective, issues in these disciplines present interesting and substantive problems.
 For students with an artistic perspective, computing methods offer a systematic approach to achieving their vision.

-During the first year, prospective majors with little or no programming experience should take CPSC 100 or CPSC 112, either of which is a prerequisite for all tracks.
-Students with sufficient programming experience may instead enroll in CPSC 201, which is a requirement of the major for all tracks.
+During the first year, prospective majors with little or no programming experience should take CPSC 100 or CPSC 112, either of which is a prerequisite for all concentrations.
+Students with sufficient programming experience may instead enroll in CPSC 201, which is a requirement of the major for all concentrations.

-Prospective majors should also consider the following courses during the first year, depending on their track of interest:
+Prospective majors should also consider the following courses during the first year, depending on their concentration of interest:

 • ARCH 260, History of Architecture to 1750